rohithx/MineRL-SoftAC/README.md

 # MineRL-SoftAC
-A soft actor-critic agent that learns to navigate dense environments in Minecraft using the MineRL platform.
+A soft actor-critic agent that learns to maximize reward in MineRL's NavigateDenseV0 environment.